micronDLA/SDK/README.md

 Training a deep neural network with PyTorch is very simple, and many examples of training scripts: [https://github.com/pytorch/examples](https://github.com/pytorch/examples).

-For example, a good starting point is to train FWDNXT supported models on an image classification task.
+For example, a good starting point is to train Micron DLA supported models on an image classification task.
 We recommend using this training script:

 [https://github.com/pytorch/examples/tree/master/imagenet](https://github.com/pytorch/examples/tree/master/imagenet).
 This script can load a custom dataset of images, please refer to the requirements in the script README file.